Using Magnetic Machine Embroidery Hoops Like a Pro

 And even though one alternative to hooping quilts for embroidery is floating the fabric, this works better with stabilizer, which, of course, must be removed after embroidery.

-With a magnet embroidery hoop, there’s no need to use stabilizer, which saves time and keeps your quilt looking perfect on the back side.
+With a magnet embroidery hoop, there’s no need to use stabilizer, which saves time and keeps your quilt looking perfect on the backside.

 Also, magnetic hoops are more forgiving.
 If I improperly hooped with a traditional hoop, I usually had to start the process again to fix alignment issues.
 With magnetic hoops, you can easily make small adjustments by simply removing the magnets or frame and tugging the fabric.